lmb/vimto/README.md

 The tests are executed inside an ephemeral VM, with an [execution environment](docs/environment.md) which mimics the host.

-It's possible to obtain the kernel from a container image (requires Docker).
+It's possible to obtain the kernel from a container image.

 ```shell
 vimto -kernel example.org/reg/image:tag -- go test .